John-Rood/VectorVault/README.md

 <br>

 `vault.add()` is very versitile.
 You can add any length of text, even a full book...and it will be all automatically split and processed.
 `vault.get_vectors()` is also extremely flexible, because you can `vault.add()` as much as you want, then when you're done, process all the vectors at once with a `vault.get_vectors()` call - Which internally batches vector embeddings with OpenAI's text-embeddings-ada-002, and comes with auto rate-limiting and concurrent requests for maximum processing speed.
-Small jobs are finished quickly.
-Long jobs are finished after a while.
->> A test was done adding 37 books at once.
-The `get_vectors()` function took 8 minutes and 56 seconds.

 ```
 vault.add(insanely_large_text_data)
 vault.get_vectors()
 vault.save()
 ```
 ^ these three lines execute fast and can be called as often as you like.
 For example: `add`, `get_vectors`, and `save` can be used mid conversation to add every message to the vault one at a time as they comes in.
+Small jobs are usually finished in under a second.
+Long jobs are depend on total data size.
+>> A test was done adding the full text of 37 books at once.
+The `get_vectors()` function took 8 minutes and 56 seconds.
+For comparison, processing one at a time via openai's embedding function would take roughly two days.

 <br>